 More specifically, you’re earning mechanical royalties when your song is:

-*Manufactured and sold on physical CD/vinyl products
+- Manufactured and sold on physical CD/vinyl products

-*Reproduced into ringtones and sold as a ringtone
+- Reproduced into ringtones and sold as a ringtone

-*Streamed through interactive streaming services (on Spotify, Rdio, Beats, Deezer, etc.)
+- Streamed through interactive streaming services (on Spotify, Rdio, Beats, Deezer, etc.)

-*Sold in digital retailers for digital downloads (on iTunes, Beatport, Amazon, etc.) outside of the USA.
+- Sold in digital retailers for digital downloads (on iTunes, Beatport, Amazon, etc.) outside of the USA.

 Problem #1: The Clusterf*ck of International Copyright Law Differences

-In order to understand your mechanical royalty payments and how to earn them, you have to understand an essential component of international copyright law.
+In order to understand your mechanical royalty payments and how to earn them, you have to understand an essential component of international copyright law:

-- In the USA, the mechanical royalty portion, precisely 9.1 cents, is lumped into the total sum delivered from the retailer (iTunes, Beatport etc.) to your distributor, record label, etc. But in territories outside of the USA, the mechanical royalty is instead allocated from the retailer (iTunes, Beatport, etc.) to mechanical royalty collection agencies in each territory.
+- In the USA, the mechanical royalty portion, precisely 9.1 cents, is lumped into the total sum delivered from the retailer (iTunes, Beatport etc.) to your distributor, record label, etc. But in territories outside of the USA, the mechanical royalty is allocated from the retailer (iTunes, Beatport, etc.) to mechanical royalty collection agencies in each territory.

 - If you’re not registered as a songwriter with the societies, they haven’t gone to you for you to claim because the societies don’t know who you are, and they don’t have your songwriter registration on hand.

-- After a certain amount of time passes (this time period differs according to the laws of each society), the organization reserves the right to do with the money as it sees fit.
+- After a certain amount of time passes (this time period differs according to the laws of each society), the organization reserves the right to do with the money whatever it sees fit.

 Problem #2: You, the independent songwriter, can’t collect your mechanicals directly from many collection agencies because you’re not signed to a major publisher.

 - All major countries in the world have a mechanical collection society.
 For example: Harry Fox Agency (USA), GEMA (Germany), MCPS (Britain), CMRRA (Canada), AMCOS (Australia), etc.

-But unlike Performance Rights Organizations (PROs), individual independent songwriters can’t affiliate with just any mechanical collection agency.
+- But unlike Performance Rights Organizations (PROs), individual independent songwriters can’t affiliate with just any mechanical collection agency.

-Because many mechanical collection agencies only work with publishers, the legitimate publishing companies – NOT individual songwriters.
-Many of these agencies do not allow individual songwriters to affiliate to collect the royalties that are rightfully owed to them.
+Many mechanical collection agencies only work with publishers, the legitimate publishing companies – NOT individual songwriters.
+Many of these agencies do not allow individual songwriters to affiliate themselves and collect the royalties that are rightfully owed to them.

 We represent independent songwriters’ compositions to the world’s mechanical collection agencies.
-We work 110% for the songwriter to register songs with each individual mechanical collection society in 60+ territories.
-We even dig out the the mechanical royalties from past quarters owed to you.
+Symphonic gives 110% for songwriters to register songs with each individual mechanical collection society in 60+ territories.
+We’ll even dig out the the mechanical royalties from past quarters owed to you.